 Black cards activate American rebel commanders, (including French and other allied commanders).

-The value on the card indicates which commanders are activated (based on their Initiative Points for this turn.
+The value on the card indicates which commanders are activated (based on their activation level for this turn.

 Example: The card drawn is a red-3 (e.g. 3 of hearts).
-This will activate any British commanders who have rolled 3 Initiative Points for the current game turn
+This will activate any British commanders who have an activity level of THREE for the current game turn

 Activating Units